rs/rest-layer/README.md

 ## Skipping

 Skipping of resource items is defined through the `offset` query-string parameter.
-The `offset` value is an integer defining the number of items to skip when querying for items.
+The `offset` value is a positive integer defining the number of items to skip when querying for items.

 To use a resource field with the `offset` parameter, the field must be defined on the resource.